 One of the main benefits of caravanning is the convenience of being able to set off whenever we want.
-However, ensuring our tourers are ready for our next adventure is a crucial step, particularly if your van has been laid up during the winter months.
-That’s where these 10 tips come in, outlining what you can do to help you prepare your caravan for spring touring.
+However, ensuring our tourers are ready for our next adventure is a crucial step, particularly if your van has been laid up during the winter months or not used for a while.
+That’s where these 10 tips come in, outlining what you can do to help you prepare your caravan for touring.

-While cleaning a caravan and using products like the best caravan polish will be important steps in keeping your tourer looking its best, there are still maintenance tasks and checks owners should carry out to ensure their first tour of the year goes without a hitch.
+While cleaning a caravan and using products like the best caravan polish will be important steps in keeping your tourer looking its best, there are still maintenance tasks and checks owners should carry out to ensure your tours go without a hitch.
 There will also be essentials you’ll want to stock up on if you’re running low, saving you from paying inflated prices once you’re pitched up.

 Here, we’re sharing our top tips to set you on your way.